withastro/adapters/packages/netlify/README.md

 It's only available during on-demand rendering.

-### Run Middleware in Edge Functions
+### Running Astro middleware in Edge Functions

-If you use Astro Middleware, the default behaviour is that it's applied to prerendered pages at build-time, and to on-demand-rendered pages at runtime.
+Any Astro middleware is applied to pre-rendered pages at build-time, and to on-demand-rendered pages at runtime.

-For prerendered pages, it can't be used to implement redirects, access control or custom response headers.
-If you need any of this, you should probably deploy run your Middleware on Netlify Edge Functions by enabling the `edgeMiddleware` option:
+To implement redirects, access control or custom response headers for pre-rendered pages, run your middleware on Netlify Edge Functions by enabling the `edgeMiddleware` option:

 ```diff lang="js"
 // astro.config.mjs